JinjinWu/simulated-file-system/README.md

 # simulated-file-system
-Read metadata and allocate memory used simulated blocks of a free list
+Read metadata and allocate memory using simulated blocks of a free list.
+Create a free list using a linked list.
+Allocate memory using written first fit and best fit algorithms.
+Split large blocks of memory and coalesce blocks freed and add into correct spot in free list according to address.

 Usage:
 - Type "make" on command line to compile files. (ffsim and bfsim)